ndem0/deal.II-tutorial/lab03/README.md

 6. Change the setup to have $f=0$.

-7. Switch to an L-shaped domain, experiment with a combination of Dirichlet and Neumann boundary conditions.
+7. Switch to an L-shaped domain and experiment with a combination of Dirichlet and Neumann boundary conditions.
+By experimentation, identify the faces adjacent to the re-entrant corner and apply Dirichlet conditions only there.

 8. Bonus: Do “Convergence of the mean”.
 Can you see the order $h^2$?
     Increase the polynomial order (you need to increase all orders of